What natural disasters can teach us

 - This release is based on the findings from a three-year ethnographic study of responses to the 2004 Indian Ocean tsunami in Sri Lanka.
 The study was funded by the Economic and Social Research Council and led by Professor Lena Dominelli of Durham University.

 - The Festival of Social Science is run by the Economic and Social Research Council and takes place from 3-10 November 2012.
 With events from some of the country's leading social scientists, the Festival celebrates the very best of British social science research and how it influences our social, economic and political lives - both now and in the future.
 This year’s Festival of Social Science has over 180 creative and exciting events across the UK to encourage businesses, charities, government agencies, schools and college students to discuss, discover and debate topical social science issues.
-Press releases detailing some of the varied events and a full list of the programme are available at the Festival website.
 You can now follow updates from the Festival on twitter using #esrcfestival.

 - The Economic and Social Research Council (ESRC) is the UK's largest organisation for funding research on economic and social issues.
 It supports independent, high quality research which has an impact on business, the public sector and the third sector.
 The ESRC’s total budget for 2012/13 is £205 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.